Canadadry/TileEditor/README.md

 ## Ui toolkit Documentation

-There is 3 main part of the Ui tool kit :
+There is 3 main part of this Ui tool kit :

  1. Frame: This is the core of the toolkit.
-Which holds frame, layout and hierachie.
+Which holds the frame, the layout and the hierachie.
 This is a standalone lib which depend on nothing
  2. Painter: The `Frame` part does not render any thing but ask for `Painter` function to render its content.
 It allow you a lot of controle on how you want to draw stuff.
 This part of the lib contain basic painter like text, image and tiles
  3. Ui: This part add interactivity class which lack from `Frame`.